ChilliCream/hotchocolate-docs/docs/introduction.md

    [Learn more](schema-first.md)

-3. Mixed approach

-   The mixed approach or the "what ever makes you happy" approach lets you mix and match everything.
+1. Mix it all together

    With the _Hot Chocolate_ `SchemaBuilder` you can declare types however you want.
 Define a type schema-first and extend that same type with code-first.

+   **What ever makes you happy!**

    ```csharp
    public class QueryResolver